The duties of a Trustee are:

 Lisa also has some past experience of eating disorders as the carer for a family member.
 She realises the importance of involving parents and carers in the recovery and support process as she feels this can be key to a positive outcome.

 Her vision is to see the training package benefit more professionals as she feels there is a lack of knowledge and understanding with professionals, about a subject that is becoming an increasing concern amongst more young people due to social influences and peer pressure.

 Mark Thomas is a Patron of First Steps ED.

 Mark’s background with First Steps is very much as an expert by experience having cared for a family member impacted by Eating Disorders and first came to us for support for his loved one and his whole family.
 Mark has lived experience and ensures that our services and support remains compassionate and relevant to a whole family approach.

-Professionally, Mark has a wealth of experience in Manufacturing and is Operations Director for a luxury goods and jewellery producer in Birmingham.
+Professionally, Mark has a wealth of experience in Manufacturing and is Operations Director for a Production Engineering company in Buckinghamshire.
 Highly skilled in Negotiation, Budgeting, Stock Control, Business Planning, and Change Management, he has led large departments and managed multiple sites for both brands and generic product.

 A natural leader, who is strategically astute, commercially focused and extremely customer oriented, with a proven track record in initiating and managing change in order to produce exceptional results.